dockerpac/dr/README.md

 https://docs.mirantis.com/docker-enterprise/v3.0/dockeree-products/ucp/admin/disaster-recovery.html

-Connect on remaining manager
 ## Restore Swarm quorum
-Force a new Swarm cluster, and force a new Swarm snapshot to happen
+Force a new Swarm cluster, and force a new Swarm snapshot to happen.

+Execute these commands on the remaining manager on Tigery :
 ```shell
 # TODO : Check existing parameters ???
 docker swarm init --force-new-cluster